joachim-n/drupal-core-development-project/README.md

 1. Create a git clone of the module or package.
 The `repos/` folder can be used for this.
 It's simplest to start off from a main branch so that Composer sees this as the installed version, and dependencies work properly.
-2. Define a path respository for the package.
+2. Define a path repository for the package.
 See https://getcomposer.org/doc/05-repositories.md#path for details.
 3. Do `composer require` for the package.